CSBonLaboratory/Honeypot-generator/README.md

 TODO: Add API documentation and development guidelines

-For a generalized aproach regarding this project you can read more from Licenta_Bontas_Carol.pdf
+For a generalized aproach regarding this project you can read more from Licenta_Carol_Bontas.pdf